 When Ebola began to fade in Sierra Leone and Liberia in early 2015, Street Child played a massive role in the nationwide post-Ebola school re-opening processes, working alongside UNICEF, governments, other charities and communities to re-open schools as quickly as possible.
 We refurbished schools, equipped them with essential Ebola-safety hygiene materials and distributed livelihood support and cash grants to cover school charges - altogether helping over 45,000 children safely return to school in 2015.

 During Ebola itself, Street Child focused on two critical areas.
-We fought Ebola itself by turning our network of rural school teachers in an 'Ebola educator' team, numbering nearly 2,000 men and women at its peak, knocking on the doors of tens of thousands of homes to explain 'man to man' and 'woman to woman' what precisely Ebola was and how it could be avoided.
-Almost uniquely, we also cared for the victims of Ebola, especially the children, during the heart of the crisis - by March 2015, Street Child teams had counted, and supported over 11,000 'Ebola orphans'.
-In 2017 Street Child continues to care for the worst-affected Ebola orphans through social support and a special feeding programme in conjunction with the World Food Programme.
+We fought Ebola itself by turning our network of rural school teachers into an 'Ebola educator' team, numbering nearly 2,000 men and women at its peak.
+Knocking on the doors of tens of thousands of homes, they explained 'man to man' and 'woman to woman' what precisely Ebola was and how it could be avoided.
+Almost uniquely, we also cared for the victims of Ebola, especially the children.
+By March 2015, Street Child teams had identified and supported over 11,000 'Ebola orphans'.
+Street Child continues to care for the worst-affected Ebola orphans through social support and a special feeding programme in conjunction with the World Food Programme.